signalogic/SigSRF_SDK/mediaTest_readme.md

 > dynamic session creation<br/>
 > packet arrival timestamps are valid and should be used<br/>
-> intermediate jitter buffer output pcaps disabled<br/>
+> jitter buffer output stream pcaps enabled<br/>
 > stream group output wav file seek time alarm set to 10 msec<br/>

+<a name="mediaMinCommandLineOutputs"></a>
+### Outputs

-If the DISABLE_JITTER_BUFFER_OUTPUT_PCAPS flag is not set, then jitter buffer output pcaps are generated on the mediaMin app subfolder.
+If the ENABLE_JITTER_BUFFER_OUTPUT_PCAPS flag is set, then jitter buffer output stream pcaps are generated on the mediaMin app subfolder.
+For filename format when this flag is active, see [Outputs](#user-content-mediamincommandlineoutputs) under [mediaMin Command Line Quick-Reference](#user-content-mediamincommandlinequick-reference).

 ### Pcap Formats